-There is a common misconception that all tree work in the UK must stop between the months of March and September and that simply isn’t true.
+There is a common misconception that all tree surgery in the UK must stop between the months of March and September and that simply isn’t true.

 What the law does mean is that we have to be extra vigilant when cutting trees and hedges during the summer months to ensure that we don’t disrupt nesting birds and other wildlife.

-As professional arborists it is down to us to assess, record and confirm that any works carried out in the management of trees and other vegetation has not disturbed actively nesting wildlife.
+As professional arborists it is down to us to assess, record and confirm that any tree surgery carried out for the management of trees and other vegetation has not disturbed actively nesting wildlife.